BluuArc/MMSS-Server/TestCases.md

 ## Requesting Notifications of a User
 * **Method Tested:** `/requestUserNotifications`
-* **Input:** Accessed via the GET protocol.
+* **Input:** Accessed via the POST protocol.
 JSON string of a user based on the [PassableUser](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
 Minimum needed is ID of user and the time of the last notification.
 ```
 {
     "id":"abcde12345"